20.30. Storage Volume Commands

 --allocation string- optional - Contains the initial allocation size, expressed as an integer.
 The default is bytes, unless specified.

 --format string- optional - Contains the file format type.
 Acceptable types include: raw, bochs, qcow, qcow2, qed, host_device, and vmdk.
 These are, however, only meant for file-based storage pools.
 By default the qcow version that is used is version 3.
-If you want to change the version, refer to Section 24.20.2, “Setting Target Elements”.
+If you want to change the version, see Section 23.20.2, “Setting Target Elements”.

 --backing-vol string- optional - Contains the backing volume.
 This will be used if you are taking a snapshot.